-How to Apply for Malaysia Digital Nomad Visa?
+How to Apply for the Malaysia Digital Nomad Visa?

-Malaysian remote work visa applications are now open (from October 1, 2022).
+Malaysian remote work visa applications are now open.
 You can apply online through the MDEC website.

-The application process DE Rantau Nomad Pass is still being finalized.
+The application process for the DE Rantau Nomad Pass is still being finalized.

 But it will most likely include an online application, submission of supporting documents, and payment of the visa fee (1000MYR for you and MYR500 for each dependent).